aws-samples/amazon-api-gateway-header-based-versioning/README.md

 ### Deploy the solution
 ---------------

-Now that the development environment is ready, we can proceed with the solution deployment.
-In this section, we download, build, and deploy a sample serverless application for our solution using AWS SAM.
+Now that the development environment is ready, you can proceed with the solution deployment.
+In this section, you download, build, and deploy a sample serverless application for the solution using AWS SAM.

 #### Download the sample serverless application